bbauska/UC-Davis-JS-Basics/readme.md

   alt="Folder of event challenges 22 thru 30." />
 </p>

-I'm going to open that folder in my code editor by clicking, Open Folder and I can open my event challenges folder here and it will show up on the side over here.
+I&apos;m going to open that folder in my code editor by clicking, Open Folder and I can open my event challenges folder here and it will show up on the side over here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->